Henderson County License Hearing Guide

 Hardship/Restricted License in Texas

-Even if your license is suspended, you may be able to obtain an occupational license (also known as a hardship license) that allows you to drive for essential purposes.
+Even if your license is suspended, you may be eligible for an occupational driver's license, also known as a hardship license.
+This allows you to drive for essential purposes, such as work, school, or medical appointments.

 Getting Your License Back